KVH Team

 Lisa Gibbison

-Lisa has a strong communications background within government and the public sector in Wellington, including being part of the MPI biosecurity communications team when the Psa outbreak first occurred.
+Lisa has a strong communications background within central government and public sector strategic communications in Wellington, including being part of the government's response team when the Psa outbreak first occurred on Te Puke orchards in 2010, resulting in the establishment of KVH.